Review of the Babysense Baby Monitors

-Outside of that, the only other difference is that the quality of the video and audio are a bit better in the newer V24R.
+Outside of that, the only other difference is that the quality of the video and audio is a bit better in the newer V24R.

 Our Review & Verdict - Babysense Baby Monitor

 We've been using the V24US for over 2 years, and the V24R for about 14 months.
-In both cases, we have found that the battery life has suffered considerably since new.
+In both cases, we have found that the battery life has suffered considerably since they were new.

 When new, battery life with the video on was about 3-4 hours max.
-That's pretty low to begin with, but both devices have been in a slow battery life decline over the past several months.
+That's pretty low, but both devices have been in a slow battery life decline over the past several months.

 There are a ton of missing features that you can find in higher-end baby monitors, but we wouldn't expect those to be present in a budget baby monitor, so we're not going to harp on those.